cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 title: Get started
 ---
 # !!!
 This tutorial is a WIP !!!
+### Temporary Contribution Guidelines

-### If you would like to contribute then please consider:
+**If you would like to contribute then please consider:**

  - This is a tutorial (from a beginner) for beginners.
+So please put your beginners-hat on before starting it
+ - Go through the **whole** tutorial yourself before you change anything besides obious things (english grammar for example :)
- - I would like to keep the "Lego" - Experience :)
+ - Keep the "Lego" - Experience :)
- - No in depth Concepts explanations here.
+ - No in depth Concepts explanations (No distractions)
  - It should work on all supported OS
  - Code changes in early chapter will result in a lot of work (Because it needs to be merged to the other chapters)
- - Before doing any changes (beside "English Syntax" and obvious errors corrections) make sure **you have finished the tutorial first**
   - If you need to run it on Windows, and the packages are not already on npm, ping me (fops aka fopsdev) i have a running setup

- Thanks a lot
+ Thanks a lot and enjoy!